To have the very best chance of catching plenty of fish, you'll need a few basic pieces of equipment.

 You will need:

-- The top section of the pole should be elasticated with a number 3 or number 4 elastic, which the shop staff should be able to do for you.
+- The top section of the pole should be elasticated with a number 3 or number 4 elastic, which all good shop staff should be able to do for you.
 They will also be able to supply and fit the bung and stonfo connector.
 Plan B would be to do this job yourself.
 There is a useful video featuring Simon Mottram to Canal Fishing basics set up your pole.
 A common error is for pole elastic to be set far too tight which leads to lost fish and the associated disappointment that goes with that.

 - A couple of rigs suitable for canal fishing.
-Float of around 0.3 to 0.4g and mainline diameter around 0.10.
-The hook size should be a 20 or 22, with the hook length line around 0.08 diameter.
+Float of around 0.3 to 0.4g and mainline diameter around 0.10 to 0.12.
+The hook size should be around size 20 or a 22, with the hook length line around 0.08 to 0.10.

-- A plummet (the lightest one they stock)
+- A plummet (ideally the lightest one they stock)

 - A landing net and a landing net handle.
 Dinsmores produce a budget version that is fit for purpose.

 - A packet of spare hooks to nylon, size 20 or 22.
 Preston Innovations do a great range of these.

 - A receptacle to mix your groundbait in.